-SMART-Seq mRNA HT is designed to reduce handling time for greater ease of use without compromising on performance.
-SMART-Seq mRNA HT features a streamlined protocol (Figure 2), which combines the reverse transcription and PCR amplification into a single step.
+The SMART-Seq HT Kit evolved from the SMART-Seq v4 kit and is designed to reduce handling time for greater ease of use without compromising on performance.
+The difference from the SMART-Seq v4 kit is that it features a streamlined protocol (Figure 1, above), which combines the reverse transcription and PCR amplification into a single step.
 The user simply needs to set up the one-step RT-PCR and walk away until the double-stranded cDNA is amplified and ready for purification.
-With the fewer steps, fewer reagents are needed, making SMART-Seq mRNA HT very automation friendly.
-SMART-Seq mRNA HT still continues to have high sensitivity and reproducibility.
+With the fewer steps, fewer reagents are needed, making SMART-Seq HT Kit very automation friendly.
+The SMART-Seq HT Kit still continues to have high sensitivity and reproducibility.